 I work primarily on the history of medical knowledge and practice in the early modern period.
 Many aspects of our life are defined medically and doctors’ expertise is very prominent today.
 This was not always the case: in the past medical knowledge had to compete with other notions and practices of health, for example religious perceptions of the body and soul.
 I am interested in the making of, and challenges to, physicians’ authority, and in the social and political uses of their knowledge; my focus is on seventeenth-century Rome, a thriving courtly and urban society which was permeated by Catholic culture.
 Within this project I have also researched hospitals as sites of medical teaching, the history of post-mortem and anatomical investigations, and the beginning of legal medicine.
 Especially on the Continent, physicians and other medical practitioners often acted as expert witnesses and my aim is to make sense of when and why medical expertise was sought after in the courtroom: not quite CSI, but still fascinating!

-I am member of an international research network (partners in Italy and Switzerland) working on the history of pathological dissections.
-The volume I have co-edited Pathology in Practice: Diseases and Dissections in Early Modern Europe, is published by Routledge and will be out in December 2017; I contributed a chapter on how physicians generalised the knowlegde they gained from dissections on single and multiple bodies.
+The volume I have co-edited, Pathology in Practice: Diseases and Dissections in Early Modern Europe, (Routledge, 2018), explores the practice and uses of post-mortems across Europe and how they contributed to medical debates.
+My chapter discusses how physicians generalised the knowlegde they gained from dissections on single and multiple bodies.

 I welcome students interested in any area of the history of medicine (1500-1800), both British and Continental European, and also in the broader area of early modern natural investigations.
 I would be happy to help identify good research topics.